department-of-veterans-affairs/vets.gov-status/README.md

 ### Testing

+In order to run the python scripts directly:
+1. Make sure you have the correct version of python: `pyenv install 3.6.8` (use version in `.python-version`)
+2. Run `make python-install` to install a virtual environment and install the dependencies.
+3. Activate the virtual environment with `source ENV/bin/activate`

 The unit tests are written with pytest, and running them will generate a coverage report.

 Run all unit tests and ui tests with `make test`.